thaipham98/Set-Game/README.md

-# Set-Game
+# Set Game

-This is a Set-Game solver programmed with Java.
+This is a Set Game solver programmed with Java.

 The program’s output should consist of:
 1. A single line containing the number of possible SETs of three cards in the input.